• Skip to main content

 #2 Use the Correct Method to Lift Load or Things

 The load should be lifted by bending the knees and keeping the spine straight.
 The spine should not twist while lifting the weight.
-Precautions should be maintained while lifting children also.
+Precautions should be maintained while lifting children too.

-When lifting the weight, keep your back as straight as you can, keep feet apart, slightly bend the legs with one leg forward and lift the object close to your body and lift with your thighs.
+When lifting the weight, keep your back as straight as you can, keep your feet apart, slightly bend the legs with one leg forward to lift the object close to your body, and lift with your thighs.

-For moving thing, it is better for your back to push things rather than pulling them.
+For moving things, it is better for your back to push things rather than pulling them.

 Divide the load into smaller units, if possible.
 If things are quite heavy, always get some help.